jjrdk/opencertserver/README.md

 	}
 });

-The `LetEncryptOptions` class is a sub-class of `AcmeOptions` which is configured to use the LetsEncrypt endpoints.
-To use a custom ACME server, create your own options class which inherits from `AcmeOptions`.
+The `LetEncryptOptions` sealed class is a sub-class of `AcmeOptions` which is configured to use the LetsEncrypt endpoints.
+To use a custom ACME server, create your own options sealed class which inherits from `AcmeOptions`.

 //the following line tells the library to persist the certificate to a file, so that if the server restarts, the certificate can be re-used without generating a new one. services.AddAcmeFileCertificatePersistence();